ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento1/restrictfilefolder.md

  ## IP Restriction ##

- You can achieve this with the following configuration options for Nginx:
+ To IP restrict your admin URI use the following configuration options for Nginx:

  ```bash
 # IP RESTRICTED URI